Hengle/Nexus-Security.github.io/content/posts/2016-09-09-legend-of-ace-1398-mod-data-mod-mini.md

 LoA has greatly improved the genre of strategy games.
 With a replacement of the object system by a card system.
 Therefore, players will not have to worry about item recipes.
 Instead, there are hundreds of cards to choose from to strengthen a hero.
 Each player can have a unique strategy for each hero.

 LoA takes place at a rapid pace.
 Each part lasts only 10 minutes.
 So that players don't miss the other beautiful things in their lives.
-Imagine the difference between calling back your girlfriend within 10 minutes and 30 minutes â¦â¦â¦
+Imagine the difference between calling back your girlfriend within 10 minutes and 30 minutes ¦¦¦

 LoA relies heavily on teamwork.
 Each team has five players.
 Each player must choose a role to play, such as Defender, Healer, Shooter, Mage, Jungle.
 Players must cooperate to defeat enemies.